NithinKr1/AppTimeTracker/README.md

 - **Enhanced UI**: Improve the UI/UX for better visualization of screen time.
 - **Real-time Database**: Store and retrieve screen time data for detailed analysis.
-- **Advanced Features**: Integrate LLM for categorizing app usage and providing productivity insights.
+- **Advanced Features**: Integrate LLM for categorizing app usage and providing productivity insights.:)
 - **Optimize Performance**: Transition backend logic to Rust for more efficiency.

 ## Acknowledgments